Sam Frost (actress): Believe by Sam Frost

 In 2020, Frost and her sister Kristine co-founded Believe By Sam Frost, a website that focuses on helping young girls who are struggling with mental health issues.
 Frost used the platform to open up about suffering with depression.
 Frost's mother Debbie had a long battle with mental health and eating disorders while raising six children as a single parent.
 When her mother's partner Paul died of a stroke, her mental health deteriorated and Frost called Beyond Blue to ask for help.
 Frost has since hosted fundraiser events and has donated to the Beyond Blue Foundation.
 Having opened up about her own struggles with mental health, Frost wanted to provide other young women like herself with the necessary tools to cope and deal with such difficult times.
 She said: "For me, depression has been something that I've battled my whole life".
 The Believe website offers advice on a number of mental health related topics such as social media, anxiety, and body image.
 In addition to Believe by Sam Frost, Frost and her sister also launched a project titled Stronger by Believe in which they promote body image and self-confidence while hosting workshops with teenage girls.

 Personal life

 Frost met her partner Jordie Hansen, a landscaper and former Australian Survivor contestant, through her brother in early 2022.
 After leaving Home and Away, Frost moved from New South Wales back to Victoria to live with Hansen.
 The couple co-host the Jordie and Sam's Rural Roadtrip podcast.
 On 7 July 2022, Frost and Hansen announced their engagement.
 In September, they announced they were expecting their first child, and they relocated to Queensland the following month.
 Frost and Hansen welcomed their first child, a son, on 7 March 2023.
+In November 2024, Frost confirmed she and Hansen were expecting their second child.